 She adopted the envelope system and paid in cash.
 She joked that the boys complained about bare cupboards because if cash was lean, the cupboards were too.
 After years of staying with the program, she is cashing in the results.

 Sara and her husband are financially stable, or enough that she has little concern about her husband losing his job.

 Her husband works as a landscaper at a company that just finished a merger.
 There are rumors of massive layoffs.

-She admits, she hoped to retire in three to maybe five years.
+She admits, she hoped to retire in 3 to maybe 5 years.
 If he is let go, she would adjust her plan.
-Instead of five years being a maybe, it would be a reality.
+Instead of 5 years being a maybe, it would be a reality.
 Which she shrugs off with an air of confidence that only a financially stable person can.

 Debit Traitor Card

 Many Americans are still managing credit card debt.
 Experian found the average credit card balance in 2021 was $5,525.Bankrate

 She mentioned that she had to change how frequently she uses a debit card.
 A while ago, she used her debit card to pay for a plane ticket and the carrier double charged her.